mit-cml/appinventor-sources/CONTRIBUTING_AI.md

    - `"FAILED: <error message>"` -- the operation failed during execution, with the specific error.
    - `"SKIPPED: execution halted after a prior failure."` -- the operation was never attempted because a preceding operation failed.
    - `"Validated successfully.
 Pending application."` -- used during validation retries to indicate the operation passed dry-run validation but has not been applied yet.
+   - For `AIOperationResult.Status.RUNTIME_READ` entries (produced by the Companion read tools), the `summary` field is passed through **verbatim** as the tool result — e.g. `read_component_property(TextBox1.Text) = "4"` — so the LLM sees the actual value rather than a canned outcome.
+The per-mutation cases above never apply to runtime reads.

 2. **Continue via tool results.** The patched continuation state is sent to the LLM via `provider.continueWithToolResults()` with fresh context messages built from the client's updated editor state.
 The LLM sees its original tool calls paired with native tool results describing exactly what succeeded, failed, or was skipped -- there is no separate feedback "user message" and no `<system>` tag wrapping.